suzuna08/Map-app/IMPLEMENTATION.md

 **Server hook** (`hooks.server.ts`): Creates a server-side Supabase client that reads/writes cookies for session persistence.
 It exposes a `safeGetSession` helper on `event.locals`.
 Cookie options include `httpOnly: false` (required for the Supabase browser client to manage sessions), `sameSite: 'lax'`, and a 30-day `maxAge` for session persistence across browser restarts.

-**The `safeGetSession` pattern**: `getSession()` reads the session from the JWT in the cookie, but the JWT could be tampered with.
-So after getting the session, it calls `getUser()` which makes an actual request to Supabase Auth to validate the token.
-If `getUser()` succeeds, the validated user is returned.
-If `getUser()` fails (error response or network exception), the function falls back to `session.user` from the JWT rather than rejecting the session entirely.
-This keeps the app functional when Supabase Auth is temporarily unreachable, while RLS policies still enforce row-level access control as a second layer of defense.
+**The `safeGetSession` pattern**: `getSession()` reads the session from the JWT in the cookie locally with zero network cost — the JWT is cryptographically signed so it can be trusted for read operations.
+If there's no session, it returns null.
+If there is, it returns `{ session, user: session.user }` directly from the JWT without calling `getUser()`.
+This eliminates the network round-trip to Supabase Auth that previously occurred on every request.
+The trade-off is that a revoked session won't be detected until the JWT expires, but RLS policies enforce row-level access control as a second layer of defense. `getUser()` (which makes a network call to validate the token server-side) is reserved for sensitive write operations, not routine page loads.

 **Universal layout** (`+layout.ts`): Creates a browser or server Supabase client depending on context.
 On the browser side, it uses `createBrowserClient`; on the server, `createServerClient` with empty cookie stubs (the real cookie handling happens in the hook).